loopbackio/loopback.io/pages/en/lb2/Android-SDK.md

 **[Download Android SDK](http://81b70ddedaf4b27b1592-b5e75689411476c98957e7dab0242f50.r56.cf2.rackcdn.com/loopback-sdk-android-1.5.3-eclipse-bundle.zip)**

 {% include warning.html content="
 Please ensure you have the latest version (1.5) of the Android SDK.
 If you are using Eclipse, you will have a `lib/loopback-sdk-android-x.y.z.jar` library, where x.y.z is the version.

-If you are using Android Studio with gradle-based builds, then you have a dependency entry specifying the SDK version.
+If you are using Android Studio with gradle-based builds, then you have a dependency entry specifying the SDK version." %}

-" %}

 {% include image.html file="9830422.png" alt="" %} {% include image.html file="9830423.png" alt="" %}